Best Ever Tom Kha Gai Soup (Thai Coconut Chicken Soup)

-This tom kha soup recipe (or Thai coconut chicken soup) is absolutely perfect.
+This tom kha gai soup recipe (or Thai coconut chicken soup) is absolutely perfect.
 Rich and creamy yet tangy and salty, this Thai coconut chicken soup recipe is filling but light and positively bursting with flavor.
-The very best recipe I’ve ever made or tried.
-Whole30 and paleo, too.
-Make sure you read below to enter my Whole30 Starter Kit giveaway with Thrive Market!
+The very best tom kha gai recipe I’ve ever made or tried.
+With Whole30, paleo, and vegan options, too.

 Let’s go ahead and talk about the best soup of all time.

-- There’s a secret ingredient that adds a savoriness to this Thai coconut chicken soup recipe that takes it all to the next level.
+- There’s a secret ingredient that adds a savoriness to this Thai tom kha gai coconut chicken soup recipe that takes it all to the next level.

 - It’s creamy and sweet and salty and spicy and bright all in one.